 Vehicle and RV Maintenance

-Oh!
 And don’t forget to keep an eye on your diesel engine’s DEF (diesel exhaust fluid) if your RV or tow vehicle requires it.
-May we recommend keeping an extra container of DEF in your cargo compartment or truck bed if you can afford the space and weight.
+We recommend keeping an extra container of DEF in your cargo compartment or truck bed if you can afford the space and weight.

 Pay close attention to tire wear and tear